Updated June 17, 2020.

 - Getting there: Take the traditional ferry from Point Judith.
 It’s an hour from Point Judith as opposed to a half hour on the hi-speed ferry, but it’s a nice ferry ride!
 And if you have bad weather, the hi-speed ferry will be cancelled before the traditional ferry.

 What do you think?
 Are you ready to visit Block Island on your next solo trip?
-I might just have to go back!
+Take a look at What to Know Before You Visit Block Island!